Social Determinants of Health and 1 more... less...

 Lead Exposure

 This curve shows the number of children with a confirmed elevated blood lead result each year.
 According to Indiana statute, a child becomes a confirmed case when he or she receives at least one venous blood test or two capillary blood tests within a three-month period, with a blood lead result at or above 10 µg/dL.
-In July 2022, new legislation set the elevated blood lead reference value to 3.5µg/dL rather than 10µg/dL.
+In July of 2022, Indiana lowered its elevated blood lead threshold from 10µg/dL to 3.5µg/dL, in alignment with the blood lead reference values set by the CDC in 2021.
+The reduction in the elevated blood lead threshold accounted for the majority of the increase in confirmed elevated cases reported in 2022 compared to 2021.
 This new reference value creates opportunities for more children with lead exposure to receive resources which are aimed to improve the health of those children.
-Because this reference value now considerers an elevated blood lead level test to include all results above 3.5µg/dL, more children will fall into the range considered to be elevated.

 This indicator is based upon the number of children with confirmed elevated blood lead levels.
 Due to the inconsistency in which blood lead test results are considered to be elevated between 2022 and years prior, this measure is no longer a valid indicator.